-- Annual General Meeting ("AGM") - Shareholder seminar - Annual report and Financial Statements, Half-yearly financial report, and Interim management statements - RNS announcements for all key decisions including appointment of a new Director, and the publication of a Prospectus - Albion Capital website, social media pages, as well as publishing Albion News shareholder magazine - Shareholders' views are important and the Board encourages Shareholders to exercise their right to vote on the resolutions at the AGM.
+- Annual General Meeting ("AGM") - Shareholder seminar - Annual report and Financial Statements, Half-yearly financial report, and Interim management statements - RNS announcements for all key decisions including the publication of a Prospectus - Albion Capital website, social media pages, as well as publishing Albion news shareholder magazine. - Shareholders' views are important and the Board encourages Shareholders to exercise their right to vote on the resolutions at the AGM.
 The Company's AGM is typically used as an opportunity to communicate with investors, including through a presentation made by the investment management team.
 The use of the Lumi platform enabled engagement with a wider audience of shareholders from across the country, and gave shareholders the opportunity to ask questions and vote during the virtual AGM last year. - Shareholders are also encouraged to attend the in person annual Shareholders' Seminar.
 This year's event took place on 23 November 2022 at the Royal College of Surgeons.
 The seminar included Speechmatics and Ophelos sharing insights into their businesses and also a Q&A from Albion executives on some of the key factors affecting the investment outlook, as well as a review of the past year and the plans for the year ahead.
 Representatives of the Board attend the seminar.
 The Board considers this an important interactive event, and expects to continue to run this in 2023. - The Board recognises the importance to Shareholders of maintaining a share buy-back policy, in order to provide market liquidity, and considered this when establishing the current policy.
 The Board closely monitors the discount to the net asset value to ensure this is in the region of 5%. - The Board seeks to create value for Shareholders by generating strong and sustainable returns to provide shareholders with regular dividends and the prospect of capital growth.
 The Board takes this into consideration when making the decision to pay dividends to Shareholders.
-The variable dividend policy has resulted in a dividend yield of 5.0% on opening net asset value.
-In addition to the regular dividend policy, a special dividend of 1.14 pence per share was paid on 29 July 2022.
-A total of 2.30 pence of dividends were paid during the year, which was 10.0% of the opening net asset value. - During the year, the Board made the decision to participate in the Albion Prospectus Top Up Offers, launched on 6 January 2022 and 10 October 2022, in order to raise more funds for deployment into new and existing portfolio companies.
-The Board carefully considered whether further funds were required, whether the VCT tests would continue to be met, and whether it would be in the interest of Shareholders, before agreeing to publish each Prospectus.
-On allotment, an issue price formula based on the prevailing net asset value was used to ensure there was no dilution to existing Shareholders. - Cash management and liquidity of the Company are key quarterly discussions amongst the Board, with focus on deployment of cash for future investments, dividends and share buy-backs. - Shareholders can contact the Chairman using the email KAYchair@albion.capital.
+The variable dividend policy has resulted in a dividend yield of 5.3% on opening net asset value. - During the year, the Board made the decision to participate in the Albion Prospectus Top Up Offers, launched on 6 January 2022 and 10 October 2022, in order to raise more funds for deployment into new and existing portfolio companies.
+The Board carefully considered whether further funds were required, whether the VCT tests would continue to be met, and whether it would be in the interest of Shareholders, before agreeing to publish the Prospectus.
+On allotment, an issue price formula based on the prevailing net asset value was used to ensure there was no dilution to existing Shareholders. - Cash management and liquidity of the Company are key quarterly discussions amongst the Board, with focus on deployment of cash for future investments, dividends and share buy-backs. - Shareholders can contact the Chairman using the email AADVchair@albion.capital